EducationShinyAppTeam/Style_Guide/README.md

     Think about the headings as laying out a Table of Contents for your app, rather than containing content.

-      - Hierarchy–there is a specific ordering to the header tags.
-For our apps, this would be
+      - Hierarchy – there is a specific ordering to the header tags.
+For our apps, this would be:

           - `h1()` is for the Title of your App and should be ONCE at the top of the first page that appears when you load the app (i.e., the Overview).